LoRa

+LoRa modulation as seen on a smartphone using RF Analyzer app.
+The radio receiver is a RTL-SDR USB device (2.5 Msps).
+Center frequency is 432.995 MHz, Bandwidth is 7.8kHz.
+In the yellowgreen area time is downwards and at the top time is 0 (current time).

 LoRa (from "long range") is a physical proprietary radio communication technique based on spread spectrum modulation.
-It is used as the physical layer for LoRaWAN, a low-power, wide-area network (LPWAN) protocol that wirelessly connects battery-operated devices to the Internet.
-LoRa can be thought of as the radio signal technology (similar to Wi-Fi or cellular), while LoRaWAN is the protocol and network architecture that manages communication over that signal.
+LoRa can be thought of as a radio signal technology, similar to Wi-Fi or cellular.

-Together, LoRa and LoRaWAN provide a solution for connecting low-power devices over long distances, making them a key technology for the Internet of Things (IoT).
-The technology is primarily used for applications where small amounts of data need to be transmitted infrequently from hard-to-reach locations, such as in smart agriculture, industrial monitoring, and asset tracking.
-The technology was originally developed by the French company Cycleo, which was acquired by Semtech in 2012, and the LoRaWAN standard is now managed by the LoRa Alliance.
+The technology is primarily used for applications where small amounts of data need to be transmitted infrequently from hard-to-reach locations.

-Features

-LoRa uses license-free sub-gigahertz radio frequency bands EU433 (LPD433) or EU868 (863–870/873 MHz) in Europe; AU915/AS923-1 (915–928 MHz) in South America; US915 (902–928 MHz) in North America; IN865 (865–867 MHz) in India; and AS923 (915–928 MHz) in Asia; LoRa enables long-range transmissions with low power consumption.
+LoRa uses license-free sub-gigahertz radio frequency bands EU433 (433.050-434.790 MHz) or EU868 (863–870/873 MHz) in Europe; AU915/AS923-1 (915–928 MHz) in South America; US915 (902–928 MHz) in North America; IN865 (865–867 MHz) in India; and AS923 (915–928 MHz) in Asia; LoRa enables long-range transmissions with low power consumption.
 The technology covers the physical layer, while other technologies and protocols such as LoRaWAN cover the upper layers.
 It can achieve data rates between 0.3 kbit/s and 27 kbit/s, depending upon the spreading factor.

-LoRa devices have geolocation capabilities used for trilaterating positions of devices via timestamps from gateways.
+Description

+LoRa uses a proprietary spread spectrum modulation that is similar to and a derivative of chirp spread spectrum (CSS) modulation.
+Each symbol is represented by a cyclic shifted chirp over the bandwidth centered around the base frequency.